napswastaken/TraderPlusPriceSorting/README.md

 Make sure you have the DayZ Mod TraderPlus installed and have the TraderPlusPriceConfig.json file available.
 Download the traderplus_price_sorter.py script from this repository.
-Modify the input_file variable in the script to point to the location of your TraderPlusPriceConfig.json file:
+Modify the input_file variable in the script to point to the location of your TraderPlusPriceConfig.json file

 After execution, the script will generate a new JSON file named TraderPlusPriceConfig_sorted.json in the same directory as your input file.
 This sorted file will contain the pricing data organized by descending buy price.